omnetpp/jsimplemodule/README.md

 IMPORTANT:

 - Any particular JSimpleModule version is tied to a specific OMNeT++ release.
   You should always use matching versions.
-THE CURRENT MASTER IS FOR OMNeT++ 4.6.

 - Use a released JSimpleModule version if you can.
 If you check out the repo instead, you need to build it (see the `src/` folder) before use.